Indonesia flag

-The postal code for Ulakan Tapakis is 25572 in Sumatera Barat, Padang Pariaman, Indonesia.
-The table below lists ZIP codes and postcodes for places within Ulakan Tapakis.
+The Postal Codes (Kode pos) for Ulakan Tapakis is 25572 in Padang Pariaman, Sumatera Barat, Padang Pariaman, Indonesia.
+The table below lists Postal Codes and postcodes for places within Ulakan Tapakis.

 Postal Codes for Places in Ulakan Tapakis